tamagusko/tamagusko/README.md

 <p align='center'>
-  Ph.D. student in Transport Systems at the University of Coimbra.
+  Ph.D. student in Transport Systems @ University of Coimbra.
 Member of the Junior Enterprise for Science and Technology (JEST-UC).
 </p>

 > Enthusiast of ML, programming, active mobility, and tennis.